lagom/lagom/docs/manual/java/guide/broker/MessageBrokerTesting.md

 Testing the consumption of messages requires starting the Service under test with a stub of the upstream Service producing data into the topic.
 The following snippet demonstrates how to achieve it.

-1. A ServiceTest instance is started with a modified `Setup` where the upstream `HelloService` is replaced with a HelloServiceStub`.
+1. A ServiceTest instance is started with a modified `Setup` where the upstream `HelloService` is replaced with a `HelloServiceStub`.
 2. An instance of a `ProducerStub` is declared.
-This instance will be bound when the Server is started and the `HelloServiceStub`.
+This instance will be bound when the Server is started and the `HelloServiceStub` created.
 3. The Stub for the upstream Service must request a `ProducerStubFactory` from the Injector and use that to obtain a `ProducerStub` for the appropriate `Topic`.
 See how this snippet uses `GREETINGS_TOPIC` constant declared in the super interface `HelloService`.
 On the stubbed method that implements the `TopicCall` the stub must return the `Topic` bound to the `ProducerStub` created in the constructor.
 4. Use the `ProducerStub` on the tests to send messages into the topic and interact normally with the service under test to verify the Service code.